wp-cli/handbook/commands/plugin/list.md

     | hello   | inactive       | none   | 1.6     |
     +---------+----------------+--------+---------+

+### USE CASES POSSIBLE WITH EXTRA CLI SOFTWARE

+#### Sort plugins by status, then by name

+    $ wp plugin list --format=csv | mlr --icsv --opprint sort -nr status

+- `mlr` a.k.a. miller available at: https://github.com/johnkerl/miller#readme

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.